 Wisely, the socially-minded retailer doesn’t limit the UGC to special events.
 The TOMS Tribe gallery invites TOMS devotees to model their tootsies to the world.

-How to Encourage User-Generated Content & Develop Online Communities
+How Do You Encourage User-Generated Content & Develop Online Communities?

 At this point, UGC is probably sounding (and looking) pretty amazing.
 Realistically, you won’t strike UGC gold overnight, but here are some sound tips courtesy of HubSpot for turning your customers into your biggest brand advocates: